yvvvan/MPSEES-23-nxtOSEK-Driving/lib/ORB_SLAM3/README.md

   ```

 ### Running Monocular Node
-For a monocular input from topic `/camera/image_raw` run node ORB_SLAM3/Mono.
+For a monocular input from topic `/camera/image_raw` exec_thread node ORB_SLAM3/Mono.
 You will need to provide the vocabulary file and a settings file.
 See the monocular examples above.

   ```
   rosrun ORB_SLAM3 Mono PATH_TO_VOCABULARY PATH_TO_SETTINGS_FILE
   ```

 ### Running Monocular-Inertial Node
-For a monocular input from topic `/camera/image_raw` and an inertial input from topic `/imu`, run node ORB_SLAM3/Mono_Inertial.
+For a monocular input from topic `/camera/image_raw` and an inertial input from topic `/imu`, exec_thread node ORB_SLAM3/Mono_Inertial.
 Setting the optional third argument to true will apply CLAHE equalization to images (Mainly for TUM-VI dataset).

   ```
   rosrun ORB_SLAM3 Mono PATH_TO_VOCABULARY PATH_TO_SETTINGS_FILE [EQUALIZATION]
   ```

 ### Running Stereo Node
-For a stereo input from topic `/camera/left/image_raw` and `/camera/right/image_raw` run node ORB_SLAM3/Stereo.
+For a stereo input from topic `/camera/left/image_raw` and `/camera/right/image_raw` exec_thread node ORB_SLAM3/Stereo.
 You will need to provide the vocabulary file and a settings file.
 For Pinhole camera model, if you **provide rectification matrices** (see Examples/Stereo/EuRoC.yaml example), the node will recitify the images online, **otherwise images must be pre-rectified**.
 For FishEye camera model, rectification is not required since system works with original images:

   ```
   rosrun ORB_SLAM3 Stereo PATH_TO_VOCABULARY PATH_TO_SETTINGS_FILE ONLINE_RECTIFICATION
   ```

 ### Running Stereo-Inertial Node
-For a stereo input from topics `/camera/left/image_raw` and `/camera/right/image_raw`, and an inertial input from topic `/imu`, run node ORB_SLAM3/Stereo_Inertial.
+For a stereo input from topics `/camera/left/image_raw` and `/camera/right/image_raw`, and an inertial input from topic `/imu`, exec_thread node ORB_SLAM3/Stereo_Inertial.
 You will need to provide the vocabulary file and a settings file, including rectification matrices if required in a similar way to Stereo case:

   ```
   rosrun ORB_SLAM3 Stereo_Inertial PATH_TO_VOCABULARY PATH_TO_SETTINGS_FILE ONLINE_RECTIFICATION [EQUALIZATION]
   ```

 ### Running RGB_D Node
-For an RGB-D input from topics `/camera/rgb/image_raw` and `/camera/depth_registered/image_raw`, run node ORB_SLAM3/RGBD.
+For an RGB-D input from topics `/camera/rgb/image_raw` and `/camera/depth_registered/image_raw`, exec_thread node ORB_SLAM3/RGBD.
 You will need to provide the vocabulary file and a settings file.
 See the RGB-D example above.

   ```
   rosrun ORB_SLAM3 RGBD PATH_TO_VOCABULARY PATH_TO_SETTINGS_FILE
   ```

 **Running ROS example:** Download a rosbag (e.g. V1_02_medium.bag) from the EuRoC dataset (http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets).
-Open 3 tabs on the terminal and run the following command at each tab for a Stereo-Inertial configuration:
+Open 3 tabs on the terminal and exec_thread the following command at each tab for a Stereo-Inertial configuration:
   ```
   roscore
   ```